 Peperomia dolabriformis Kunth

-Peperomia dolabriformis is a succulent shrub with fleshy stems that become woody with age and thick fleshy light-green leaves.
-It grows up to 2 feet (60 cm) tall and can be either rosette-forming or erect, laxly branched.
-Leaves are purse-shaped, up to 3 inches (7.5 cm) long, and up to 0.5 inches (1.2 cm) wide.
-The halves of the leaves are fused and folded upward along the dark green margins with darker-green windows along their curved upper surface.
-Flowers are small, green-white, and appear on a green, up to 16 inches (40 cm) long inflorescence.
+Peperomia dolabriformis is a shrubby succulent with thick fleshy light-green leaves folded in half upward and fused along the dark green margins creating a narrow dark green window.
+It grows up to 2 feet (60 cm) tall and can be either rosette-forming or erect, laxly branched with fleshy stems that become woody with age.
+Leaves are up to 3 inches (7.5 cm) long and up to 0.5 inches (1.2 cm) wide, and up to 0.6 inches (1.5 cm) thick.
+The inconspicuous flowers are greenish-white and appear on green, slender, up to 16 inches (40 cm) long panicles in summer.

 How to Grow and Care